Ivermectin (On the skin)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any skin problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have any other skin problems.

-- Do not use this medicine more than one time without talking to your doctor first.
+- Do not use this medicine more than once without talking to your doctor first.

 Possible Side Effects While Using This Medicine: